CDPs help marketers to boost the bottom line

 Here profiles inform about segment characteristics and preferences and the customer that keeps customers returning.
-For subscription-based businesses, issues that result in churn can be uncovered by looking at customer experiences that resulted in cancels and focus to improve those.
+For subscription-based businesses, issues that result in churn can be uncovered by looking at customer experiences that resulted in cancels and focus on improving those.

 What does your customer data tell you about customer loyalty?
 Are loyalty trends visible?

-The digital economy is proof that personalization remains the top of mind of marketers and that’s where account-based marketing (ABM) steps in to shine.
+The digital economy is proof that personalization remains at the top of marketers' minds, and that’s where account-based marketing (ABM) steps in to shine.
 One report found 52% of consumers are willing to share personal data in exchange for personalized offers or discounts—something you can use customer profiling to take advantage of.

-B2Bs rely on account-based marketing strategy, personalizing the communication your sales team have with each lead.
-It’s tough to do that on a large scale of thousands of individuals across hundreds of accounts when you don’t have much time to invest in learning about each individual lead.
+B2Bs rely on an account-based marketing strategy, personalizing the communication your sales team has with each lead.
+It’s tough to do that on a large scale of thousands of individuals across hundreds of accounts when you don’t have much time to invest in learning about each lead.

 But when customer profiles come into the mix, you can focus on the pain points they share, like churn or outdated IT systems.

 Have you used customer data to deliver compelling, empathetic ABM?
 What do the results reveal to do more of the same or improve your targeting?